ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai-chapters_ch15.md

 words with their synonyms, word deletion involves removing certain words from the text to create new variants while trying to maintain the overall meaning of the sentence.
-For example, we might begin with the sentence â€œThe cat quickly jumped over the lazy dogâ€? and then remove the word *quickly*: â€œThe cat jumped over the lazy dog.â€?
+For example, we might begin with the sentence "The cat quickly jumped over the lazy dog"? and then remove the word *quickly*: "The cat jumped over the lazy dog."?

 By randomly deleting words in the training data, we teach the model to make accurate predictions even when some information is missing.
 This